 Investing in the financial sector on eToro

 TheBigBanks CopyPortfolio is one of eToro’s first Market CopyPortfolios, offering investors a thematic investment opportunity in a fully allocated portfolio comprised of leading banks and financial institutions.
-Like all CopyPortfolios, TheBigBanks was created and is managed by eToro’s Investment Committee.
+TheBigBanks was created and is managed by eToro’s Investment Committee.
 The Portfolio is rebalanced periodically by the committee in an attempt to optimise performance.

 The upcoming earnings season will no doubt impact markets, and since the financial sector is the first major segment to report, investors will be watching it closely over the coming weeks.
 To stay posted on recent and upcoming earnings reports, follow the eToro Earnings Reports Calendar.